-Have you ever been out birding but realizing that you are missing out on a lot of bird watching slang that others seem to always been talking about?
-When I was a beginner bird watcher, I was also often confused as to what the different terms mean!
-So I went online to do a little research of the top 20 most common bird watching slang words that I’ve heard/seen.
-Here’s what I found.
+Have you ever been out birding but realized that you are missing out on a lot of bird watching slang that others seem to always be talking about?
+Me too!

 - Big Year

 - Nemesis/Nemesis Bird

 - Warbler Neck